VincentVanlaer/mesa-school-labs/content/friday/lab-1.md

 ## Full Solutions

 If you need them, a full lab 1 solution directory (including bonus task) can be downloaded [here](lab1_new_solns.zip).
 You will still need to edit the rotation rate.
-The bonus task is turned off by default, unless you turn it on in the solutions.
+The bonus task is turned off by default, unless you turn it on in the solutions. **You will also need to uncomment surface rotation rate surf_avg_omega_div_omega_crit and core rotation rate he_core_omega_div_omega_crit in the history_columns.list if you use these solutions.**

 ## Troubleshooting